 Skylight and equipment curbs are a major thermal bridge/heat loss location costing energy resources and contributing to interior condensation and microbial growth.
+Equipment curbs are currently not even addressed in the code.
 Increasing the thermal resistance will significantly mitigate both the heat loss and the condensation development.